MeganClo/Pokemon-Bootcamp-Battle/README.md

 ## User Story 📖
-> AS A BUSY POKEMON FAN
+> AS A BUSY POKÉMON FAN
 > I WANT A SIMPLE, QUICK GAME
 > SO THAT I CAN ENTERTAIN MYSELF